Tixi1222/Tixi1222/README.md

 ╰┈➤ I’m interested in drawing, discord bots coding.

 ╰┈➤ I’m currently learning programming

+╰┈➤ Black Pistol Fire the best

 <!---
 Tixi1222/Tixi1222 is a ♔ special ♔ repository because its `README.md` (this file) appears on your GitHub profile.